esmondch/NTU-SC1015-Mini-Project/README.md

 # NTU-SC1015-Mini-Project
 This repository contains all the Jupyter Notebooks, datasets, images, video presentations, and the source materials/references we have used and created as part of the Mini Project for SC1015: Introduction to Data Science and AI.
 # Problem Definition
+In our project, "Student's Life and Satisfaction," we delve into the realm of university student experiences and satisfaction levels.
+We aimed to understand the factors leading to stress and whether it affects satisfaction level.
+- What factors contribute to stress among university students?
+- What are the key factors that are important in student life?
 # Dataset Explored
 The dataset used for this project is taken from [here](https://www.kaggle.com/datasets/shivamb/ideal-student-life-survey/).